ibm-cloud-docs/account/context-restrictions-what-is.md

 ### Eventual consistency
 {: #cbr-eventual-consistency}

 Context-based restrictions follow an [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency){: external} pattern that is common to many cloud-native services.
-As a result, Context-based restrictions remain highly available and performant across multiple global regions.
-Changes that are made to Context-based restrictions rules and network zones are recorded and propagated worldwide.
+As a result, context-based restrictions remain highly available and performant across multiple global regions.
+Changes that are made to context-based restrictions rules and network zones are recorded and propagated worldwide.
 Access changes might not take effect until the propagation process is complete, usually within a few minutes.